tadatoshi/arduino_sketch_builder/README.md

 The default port: /dev/tty.usbmodem411

+You can specify them through ArduinoSketchBuilder::Setup.new.setup method (See "Code example" section below).

-You can change them by setting ARDUINO_DEFAULT_BOARD and ARDUINO_DEFAULT_PORT environment variables.
+You can also change them by setting ARDUINO_DEFAULT_BOARD and ARDUINO_DEFAULT_PORT environment variables at runtime.

 ### Code example